KxSystems/docs/docs/ml/automl/ug/proc.md

 The cross validation techniques implemented in the automated machine-learning platform are those contained within the [ML Toolkit](../../toolkit/xval.md)).
 The specific type of cross validation applied to the training data in each case is a shuffled 5-fold cross-validation procedure.

-For clarity, the splitting of data to this point as implemented in the default configuration is depicted below, where 20% of the overall dataset is used as the holdout set, 20% of the remaining dataset is used as the validation set and then the remaining data is split into 5-folds for cross validation to be carried out.
+For clarity, the splitting of data to this point as implemented in the default configuration is depicted below, where 20% of the overall dataset is used as the testing set, 20% of the remaining dataset is used as the validation set and then the remaining data is split into 5-folds for cross validation to be carried out.

 ![](img/5fold.png)